Personal protective equipmentPPE

 Choose the Right PPE

-You may need to use different PPE for different patients.
-Your workplace will have written instructions about when to wear PPE and what type of PPE to use.
-You will need PPE when you care for patients who are in isolation as well as other patients.
+You may need to use different types of PPE for different people.
+Your workplace has written instructions about when to wear PPE and what type to use.
+You need PPE when you care for people who are in isolation as well as other patients.